tina-may/wisconson_exploration/README.md

-# Data Exploration Notebook: Call Center Data Analysis
+# Data Exploration Notebook: Wisconson Call Center Data Analysis

 ## Overview
 This notebook performs an exploratory analysis of call center data, classifying complaints by type using **regex keyword matching** and extracting ZIP codes from location descriptions.
 It then visualizes the frequency of complaint types across different ZIP codes.